Andrey-Narrative/stories/README.md

 ## License

 The texts are available under the [Creative Commons Attribution 4.0 International License][cc-by].
-You are free to share and adapt them, provided you give appropriate credit to the author (Andrey Narrativ / Andrey Shvets) and indicate if changes were made.
+You are free to share and adapt them, provided you give appropriate credit to the author (Andrey Narrativ  and indicate if changes were made.

 [cc-by]: https://creativecommons.org/licenses/by/4.0/
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg